leorawe/calc-react/README.md

 Decimals work.
 Used styled-components for theming.

---> need to organize the styles
 --> button when selected have blue border - why?
---> deploy - where?
+--> deploy - to netlify

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).